mikegoatly/html2md/README.md

 - `CodeLanguageClassMap`: A dictionary mapping between class names that can appear on `pre` tags and the language they map to.E.g. you might map the class name "sh_csharp" to "csharp" and "sh_powershell" to "powershell".
 - `FrontMatter`: Configuration for how Front Matter metadata should be emitted into a converted document.
   - `Enabled`: Whether Front Matter metadata should be emitted.
 Defaults to `false`.
-  - `Delimiter`: The delimiter to write to the Front Matter section.
-Defaults to `---`.
   - `SingleValueProperties`: Configuration of information to be extracted to a Front Matter property.
 This can be an XPath to an element or attribute in the HTML page, a string constant or a supported macro.
 Supported macros:
     - RelativeUriPath: The relative path of the page being converted. e.g. for https://example.com/pages/page-1 the macro would